goog-cmmartin/thatsiemguy/SOAR/udm_entity_pivot/README.md

 ## How it Works

-The widget is a single, self-contained HTML file that uses vanilla JavaScript and Tailwind CSS for styling.
-It's designed to be embedded within another application or used as a standalone component.

 ### Data

 The widget is designed to receive entity data and render it in a table.
 The data is expected to be an array of JSON objects, where each object represents an entity and contains the following information: